maksimbar/crowdfunding-dapp/README.md

 truffle migrate --reset
 ```

+> You can now read the contract's ABI from JSON file under the client/src/contracts directory.

 ## Setting up the client

 To configure the client run the following command from the root directory